 Still, Regev adds, this study suggests that across the body’s cells, “there is widespread potential for SARS-CoV-2 infection.”

-Christoph Muus, et al. “Integrated analyses of single-cell atlases reveal age, gender, and smoking status associations with cell type-specific expression of mediators of SARS-CoV-2 viral entry and highlights inflammatory programs in putative target cells.”
+Christoph Muus, et al. “Integrated analyses of single-cell atlases reveal age, gender, and smoking status associations with cell type-specific expression of mediators of SARS-CoV-2 viral entry and highlights inflammatory programs in putative target cellsexternal link, opens in a new tab.”
 Posted on bioRxiv.org on April 20, 2020.